 Thus, the quality of the combustion is determined by the balance between the cooling and blending processes with oxygen taking place at the flame’s boundary.
 Not the main combustion area, but the place where it ends.
 The problem is particularly the areas where the gas flows out of the tongue of the flame and cools without a good supply of oxygen from the environment.
 In figure 9 we can see the flame of the fire.
 Although it can not be seen in the picture, we obviously know that black smoke arises from the burning, or cooling, end of tongues.
 This happens in the same way as in a candle flame in place C.

-We can see another situation in Fig. 10.
+In Fig. 10 we can see another situation.
 As mentioned at the outset, the flame is the result of a reaction which, due to the heat release, self-strengthens and self-retaining.
 However, not always the oxidizer area (referred to above as “air”) has a sufficient oxygen content, and the “fuel” area has a sufficient content of combustible components, so that the reaction is sufficiently strengthened to produce a flame.
 Typically, this self-reinforcement is called ignition, but the example of flameless burning shows that this term should be clarified.
 Let’s look at the area marked with a circle.
 We see the contact of different gas streams and the surfaces of the flame front between them.
 The right upper part of the marked flame clearly surrounds a stream of “fuel”, but does not form a closed surface.
 The left bottom part is also an open surface.
 The gas stream containing the flammable components apparently is not a pure stream of wood distillation products, but is strongly diluted with the products of combustion from the lower part of the flames.
 Similarly with the oxygen-containing area.
 We see that in some places the gas compositions have enough potential to create a combustion zone, and in others it is not.
 The presented photo is most likely a photo of a flame in the fireplace.
 Under these conditions, you can observe the enormous impact of the surrounding heat radiation and the initial temperature of the reactants.
 If the reaction area is adequately heated, the flame will be generated.
 In other places, the reaction does not self-energize, as the losses are too high and the amount of heat generated by burning diluted reagents is too small.
 In the presented situation, the gas stream with combustible components is not covered by the flame front and directly enters the chimney.

 Above point C, combustion no longer occurs.
-The gray area above this point contains combustion products and potentially also unburnt residuals, eg in the form of soot, which together will gradually spread in the surrounding air, as shown by the expanding boundaries of the gray area.
+The gray area above this point contains combustion products and potentially also unburnt residuals, eg in the form of soot.
+They together will gradually spread in the surrounding air, as shown by the expanding boundaries of the gray area.
 The amount of remaining pollutants will depend on the temperature profile as shown in Fig. 8.
 In a small flame in place C good burning occurs, and in a large one the gray layer containing combustion products is thicker and hinders the mutual meeting of fuel and air.
 Radiative losses then cause cooling of the reactants and quick termination of the combustion reaction.

 For investigating the combustion front in place A and its vicinity, the so-called counterflow burner.
 The diagram of such a burner is shown in Fig. 12.